 Citizens might need to change a screening if they forget to provide some information or their circumstances change.
 In the administration application, the agency can set whether to allow citizens to change and resubmit their screening.
 If the setting is set to Yes, citizens can rescreen from the Benefits you might get pane or from the Screening results page.
 If the setting is No, citizens do not see these links, in this case if the citizen wants to rescreen, they must delete their screening and start again.
-For more information, see "Configuring rescreening" on page 161.
+For more information, see "Configuring rescreening" on page 164.

-Pre-populating the screening script
+Prepopulating the screening script

-When citizens screen from within a citizen account, you can pre-populate information already known about the citizen performing the screening.
+When citizens screen from a citizen account, you can prepopulate information that is already known about the citizen who is screening.